 Carry While Using Alcohol or Prescription Medication?

-Does Mississippi have laws regarding carrying a firearm while using alcohol or prescription medication?
+Does Mississippi have laws regarding carrying a concealed firearm while using alcohol or prescription medication?

 Not addressed in state statutes.